payam5150/MOD4/README.md

 4. Caddyshack</b>

-The movies that we are recommending are some of the most famous Hollywood movies with a high number of ratings.
-Since "Forest Gump (1994)" is also a very famous movie, there is a high chance that these movies are correlated which we recommend to our viewers.
-Grab some popcorn and enjoy!!!!!!!!!!</b>
+The movies that we are recommending are some of the most famous Hollywood movies with a high number of ratings that are similar to "Forest Gump (1994)."
+Grab some popcorn and enjoy our movie picks!!!!!!!!!!</b>
 ----------------------------------------------------------------------------------------------
 <b>Technical Team:</b> Please open mod-4-project.ipynb to view the python codes